NRI GuideUpdated on: 10 March 2026

 You can inherit any type of property including agricultural land.
 There is no repatriation limit for inherited financial assets.
 Property related inheritances may require tax clearance and supporting documentation.

-Penalties for FEMA Violations
+What Are the Penalties for FEMA Violations?

 FEMA violations can lead to significant penalties.
 You should stay compliant to avoid unnecessary issues.